Senior Assisted Living for a High Quality of Life

 - Fitness centers with exercise machines and fitness classes

 Costs vary depending upon the level of daily care required and type of living space.
-The average cost ranges between $2,500 and $4,000 per month.
+The average cost for assisted living ranges between $2,500 and $4,000 per month.
 Most are private pay, although some take Medicaid for some services.
 This cost usually includes housing, utilities, maintenance, laundry and housekeeping services, meals, necessary transportation and all activities and amenities provided within the community.